yuvalmGS/gigaspaces-wiki-jekyll/xap97net/change-api.markdown

 ## Change Path Specification

 Each operation in the change set acts on a specified string path.
 This path points to the property that needs to be changed and it has the following semantic:
-1. **First level property** - A path with no '.' character in it points to a first level property, If the property specified by this path is not part of the Object it will be treated as a dynamic property (see depanlinkDynamic Propertiestengahlink./dynamic-properties.htmlbelakanglink) if the object does not support dynamic properties, an exception will be generated.
+1. **First level property** - A path with no '.' character in it points to a first level property, If the property specified by this path is not part of the Object it will be treated as a dynamic property (see [Dynamic Properties](./dynamic-properties.html)) if the object does not support dynamic properties, an exception will be generated.
 2. **Nested property** - A path that contains '.' character is considered a path to a nested property, the location process of the final property which needs to be changed is done recursively by activating the properties, specified by the split of the path using the '.' character, one at a time until reaching the targeted end property.
 3. **Nested Dictionary property** - A path that contains '.' may also point to keys inside a dictionary as, meaning the following path - 'Attributes.Color' will look for key named 'Color' if the property named 'Attribute' in the object is actually a dictionary.
 This affects nested properties as well.